2019–20 Club Atlético Boca Juniors season: August

 On 4 August, Boca defeated Patronato 2–0.
 On 5 August, Boca and Marseille reached an agreement for the transfer of forward Darío Benedetto, "Pipa" leaves the club after three years, in which he scored 45 goals in 76 matches.
 On 8 August, forward Cristian Pavón is loaned to LA Galaxy.
 On 9 August, Boca and Cagliari reached an agreement for the transfer of midfielder Nahitan Nández.
-On 13 August, forward Franco Soldano is loaned from Olympiakos.
+On 13 August, forward Franco Soldano is loaned from Olympiacos.
 Boca is eliminated from 2018–19 Copa Argentina after losing in penaltis against Almagro.
 On 18 August Boca won Aldosivi 2–0.
 On 21 August Boca won LDU Quito 3–0 in the first leg of the quarterfinals.
 On 25 August Boca defeated Banfield 1–0.
 In the second leg of the Quarterfinals of Copa Libertadores, Boca draw LDU Quito 0-0 and advanced to the Semifinals, facing River Plate, in another edition of Superclásico.